AngelNull/expandable-djs-bot/website/docs/index.md

 ## How do I install/setup EDB?

-Please check this guide to set up the project for production/development usage
+You can find a full guide to set up and configure EDB on the "getting setup" page.

-{% page-ref page="installation/getting-setup.md" %}

 ## How do I contribute to EDB?